Route: 6, Lackawanna County near Scranton

 Soak in bird's eye views of the amazing mountaintops of the historic Lackawanna River Valley.
 On your way into Scranton, stop and stretch your legs out at the Steamtown National Historic Site.
 It's the only site in the country dedicated to steam locomotion, complete with well-preserved examples of this old technology on display–and in action.
 Whistles and bells, steam and oil, and earth-shaking rumbling of these huge engines will make this a highlight of your journey.

-Located in McDade Park in Scranton, the museum tells the story of the people who came from Europe to work in the anthracite mining and textiles industries.
-Learn about the diversity of people, the harsh working conditions, life in the mines and the family's homes.
+Located in McDade Park in Scranton, The Anthracite Heritage Museum tells the story of the people who came from Europe to work in the anthracite mining and textiles industries.
+On a tour of the facility visitors will experience the lives of proud people who endured harsh working conditions yet carved out communities filled with tradition.
+The diverse collection highlights life in the mines, mills and factories.
+Visitors are welcomed into the family's homes and neighborhoods with a moment...
 Read More >